cmaliwal/ColossusCoinXT/README.md

 Terms of Service:
 https://colossuscoinxt.org/2018/01/colx-terms-of-service-tos/
-ColossuscoinXT software is an experimental software.
+ColossusXT software is an experimental software.
 There is no guarantee given here.
 Use it at your own risk and please do your due diligence when investing.

-### ColossuscoinXT – Extremely resource friendly | Lightning fast | Stealth Anonymous
+### ColossusXT – Extremely resource friendly | Lightning fast | Stealth Anonymous
 ![](https://i.imgur.com/NnR0Y18.png)